amrrdev/amrmubarak.me/content/posts/database-indexing-strategies.md

 ### The Left-Prefix Rule

 Composite B-tree indexes have a quirk that trips up a lot of developers.
-The index is sorted by the first column, then the second, then the third—just like a phone book is sorted by last name, then first name.
+The index is sorted by the first column, then the second, then the third.
+Just like a phone book is sorted by last name, then first name.
 This means an index on `(last_name, first_name, age)` can satisfy queries filtering on:

 - `last_name`
 - `last_name, first_name`
 - `last_name, first_name, age`

 But it can't effectively help with queries filtering only on `first_name` or `age`.
-The column order matters enormously.
-When designing composite indexes, put your most selective columns first—unless you have specific query patterns that demand otherwise.
+The column order matters a lot.
+When designing composite indexes, put your most selective columns first, unless you have specific query patterns that require otherwise.

 ## Hash Indexes: When You Know Exactly What You Want

 Hash indexes are the specialists in the index world.
-They're phenomenal at equality comparisons but completely useless for range queries.
+They're great at equality comparisons but completely useless for range queries.
 The database applies a hash function to the indexed column(s) and stores the result in a hash table.

 ```sql
 CREATE INDEX idx_users_email_hash ON users USING HASH (email);
 ```

-This shines for queries like `WHERE email = 'user@example.com'` and gives you O(1) lookup time—theoretically faster than B-tree's O(log n).
+This shines for queries like `WHERE email = 'user@example.com'` and gives you O(1) lookup time.
+That's theoretically faster than B-tree's O(log n).
 But try `WHERE email > 'a%'` and the optimizer won't touch that hash index.

 The gotcha?
 Until relatively recently, hash indexes in PostgreSQL weren't WAL-logged, meaning they weren't crash-safe.
 PostgreSQL 10 fixed this, but it's a good reminder to know your database version's quirks.
 MySQL's hash indexes only exist in MEMORY tables, which limits their practical use.

-In practice, I reach for hash indexes rarely—usually only when I have a high-volume lookup table where I'm exclusively doing equality checks and I've profiled to confirm B-tree isn't sufficient.
+In practice, I reach for hash indexes rarely.
+Usually only when I have a high-volume lookup table where I'm exclusively doing equality checks and I've profiled to confirm B-tree isn't sufficient.

 ## Covering Indexes: The Performance Multiplier

 Here's a technique that can transform query performance: covering indexes.
-The idea is simple but powerful—include all the columns your query needs directly in the index itself, so the database never has to touch the actual table.
+The idea is simple but powerful.
+Include all the columns your query needs directly in the index itself, so the database never has to touch the actual table.

 ```sql
 CREATE INDEX idx_users_lookup ON users(email) INCLUDE (first_name, last_name, status);